rsksmart/devportal-1.0/rif/marketplace/guide/intro.md

 ### Use the RIF Marketplace

-The RIF Marketplace is available on the RSK Mainnet:
+The RIF Marketplace is available on the RSK Mainnet.

 Browse the [RIF Marketplace](https://marketplace.rifos.org).